tp-link-extender/MercuryCore/README.md

 # Deploying new client versions

-To deploy a new version of the client, you'll need Deno.
-Don't ask why
+To deploy a new version of the client, you'll need Go.

 Edit files in the /Client deployer/staging directory.
-Navigate to /Client deployer and run `deno task run` to start the deployer.
-You can also run `deno task headless` to skip any interactivity and randomly generate a version hash.
+Navigate to /Client deployer and run `go run .` to start the deployer.